Drawing a person is an important milestone and indicator of child development.

 From the age of one to two years old, the first scribbles appear as little ones hold a crayon in their fists.

-This leads to more controlled scribbles and could even end up looking somewhat like a person.
+This leads to more controlled scribbles, which may sometimes resemble a person.

 This is usually accidental and often surprising, but intentionally drawing a person usually happens at around age three.